VaccinationsImportant protection for your pet

 We use the latest vaccines that cover more diseases for longer.
 In dogs one part of the vaccine only needs to be given every 3 years.
 This reduces vaccination frequency.
 Unfortunately, the Leptospirosis vaccine only lasts a year.
 Leptospirosis is also called Weils disease and is transmitted by rats.
 It is commonly found near dirty water and coastal areas.
-We offer the latest vaccine that covers 4 strains of this potentially fatal disease.
-This extra cover is most useful for dogs that travel to Europe.
+We can offer the latest vaccine that covers 4 strains of this potentially fatal disease for those dogs traveling abroad as this extra cover is most useful for dogs that travel to Europe.
 Please ask us if you require this extra cover.

 In dogs we can vaccinate against:

 - Kennel Cough

 - Canine hepatitis – 2 strains